WALLKILL VALLEY RAIL TRAIL:

 Wallkill Valley Rail Trail:

-Cement rock was first discovered in the region in 1825 at High Falls by engineers working on the Delaware and Hudson Canal.
+Cement rock was first discovered in the region in 1825 at High Falls by engineers working on the Delaware & Hudson Canal.
 Prior to this time hydraulic cement used in the construction of the canal had been imported from Madison County, New York.
-Found to be a more high quality grade, High Falls cement was quarried and burned for use in the canal.
+Found to be a more high quality grade, High Falls cement was quarried and burned for use in the Canal.
 Other quarrying sites, at Lawrenceville, Hickory Bush, Whiteprint, and Rosendale, opened in ensuing years.
 The Rosendale Cement Works near Limewater employed 5,000 workers and produced 4,000,000 barrels of cement a year at the peak of its activity at the turn of the century.
 Rosendale cement was used in the Brooklyn Bridge, the pedestal of the Statue of Liberty, the U.S. Treasury Building, as well as in many other structures around the country.
 The development of Portland cement in 1920 marked the decline of the Rosendale Cement Works.
 Population of the region dwindled by the 1940's and rail service was reduced.
-Rosendale quarrying pits and cement kilns were located just north of the Rosendale railroad station and south of the Fifth Limewater Lake.
-One of the distinctive features of the local landscape is a chain of five small lakes known as Limewater, numbered one through five, north to south.
+Rosendale quarrying pits and cement kilns were located just North, of the Rosendale RR Station and South, of the Fifth Limewater Lake.
+One of the distinctive features of the local landscape is a chain of five small lakes known as Limewater, numbered one through five, North to South.

-The trail then passes by the old New Paltz Train Station as it enters downtown and crosses over Main St (Route 299) at 7.3 miles.
+After a couple of street crossings, you'll by the old New Paltz Train Station in downtown New Paltz and cross *Main Street (Route 299) at 13.3 miles.

-Note; Heading right down Route 299 leads to the River to Ridge Trail.
-SEE BELOW.
+Note; Heading right, West, down Route 299 will bring you to an overlook of the Wallkill River and the start of the River to Ridge Trail.
+See Below.

-Note; Right a pedestrian bridge leads to the Sojourner Truth Park parking lot.
-Picnic tables & boat launch for Wallkill River.
+Note; Right, a pedestrian bridge leads to the Sojourner Truth Park parking lot.
+Map Board, picnic tables & boat launch for Wallkill River.
 Kayak rentals.

-A meandering stream follows below along your right and power lines are up to your left.
-The trail surface did alternate between crushed stone, stone-dust and single and double track grass lined?
+A meandering creek follows below along your right and power lines are up to your left.
 The trail is more open and thus less shaded.
-You cross over a creek at 9.1 miles with good views of the ridgeline and pass through an apple orchard at 9.6 miles.
-Cross a bridge over Forest Glen Rd at 11.1 miles.
-At 12.7 miles the trail is nice stone-dust as it takes you into Gardiner at 13 miles where the trail crosses Main St (Route 44).
-Parking and food is available here.
-After crossing Sand hill Rd at 14.1 miles, the trail narrows and turns into a single or double track grass lined surface.
-The trail then ends after 15.5 miles at Dennison Road.
+You cross Cedar Ln, before a bridge over another creek at 15.1 miles, with good views of the ridgeline.
+Travel through an apple orchard, before crossing Old Ford Rd at 16.1 miles.
+Cross Bridge Creek Rd, before crossing a bridge over Forest Glen Rd at 17.1 miles.
+Cross Phillips Hill Rd, as you cross into Gardiner at 17.9 miles.
+Cross Main St (Route 44) in downtown at 19 miles.
+2nd Street Parking lot, Map Board and food are available here.
+Exit town and head back into the woods.
+Cross Sand hill Rd at 20.1 miles.
+The trail then ends after 21.5 miles at Dennison Road.

-Note; An on-road Detour is necessary to connect to an undeveloped section of the rail bed further south because a correctional facility has been erected on a portion of the old rail bed.
-From there, you can then connect to the paved Walden-Wallkill Rail Trail.
-Turn right along Dennison Rd and then a left when you reach Sand Hill Rd.
-At the end of this road turn left along Galesville Rd and merge straight onto River Rd.
-When the road turns to gravel by McKendrick Rd to your left head right to rejoin the old rail trail after 2.3 miles.
+Note; An on-road Detour is necessary to connect to the Walden-Wallkill Rail Trail further South, because a correctional facility, has been erected on a portion of the old rail bed.
+Turn right, West, on-road along Dennison Rd and then a left, South, when you reach Sand Hill Rd.
+At the end of this road turn left, East, along Galesville Rd and merge straight onto River Rd.
+When the road turns to gravel by McKendrick Rd to your left, head right, South, to rejoin the old rail trail after 2.3 miles.
 See: Walden-Wallkill Rail Trail .

 River to Ridge Trail:

-Starting from the intersection of Main Street and the Wallkill Valley Rail Trail in New Paltz; Travel south down Main St (Route 299) to the Wallkill River Bridge.
-A promenade with informational boards and map overlooks the river here at the start of the River to Ridge Trail.
-Cross the bridge over the river and head right along the crushed gravel Lower Section at 0.1 miles.
-Pass another map board as the trail travel around open fields and alongside the river.
+Starting from the intersection of *Main Street and the Wallkill Valley Rail Trail in New Paltz [Eastern End]; Travel West, down Main St (Route 299) to the Wallkill River Bridge.
+A promenade with informational boards and Map overlooks the river here at the start of the River to Ridge Trail.
+Cross the bridge over the river and head right, North, along the crushed gravel Lower Section at 0.1 miles.
+Pass another Map Board as the trail travel around open fields and alongside the river.
 Cross a small stream before coming to a shaded tree grove at 0.7 miles with some picnic tables overlooking the river.
-The trail then pulls away from the river back through open fields.
+The trail then pulls away from the river, South, back through open fields.
 Come to an intersection and head left.

 Note; Right brings you to the Springtown Road parking lot.
 You can also rent bikes here.
 See; NEW PALTZ BIKING .

-Come to another map board and Bike Station.
+Come to another Map Board and BIKE STATION.
 Crosswalk over Springtown Rd.
-The trail continues around an open field with little shade.
+The trail continues around an open field head in West, with little shade.
 Cross Lewis Lane at 1.6 miles.
 Here you'll start the Upper Section which heads uphill.
-Travel up and over the hill before passing by an intersection at 1.8 miles and continuing straight.
-You'll loop back to here.
+Travel up and over the hill before passing by the Lower Loop Intersection at 1.8 miles and continuing straight.
+You'll Loop back to here.
 Cross a bridge and continue uphill.
-Come to the Mohonk Preserve intersection at 2.4 miles.
+Come to the Upper Loop Intersection at 2.4 miles.
 Great views of the Shawangunk Ridge.
 Granite seating.

-Note; Heading left the trail travels downhill, looping back to the intersection at 3 miles.
-Return the way you came for a 4.8 mile Loop.
+Note; Heading left East, the trail travels downhill, Looping back to the Lower Loop Intersection at 3 miles.
+Return the way you came for a 4.8 mile Short Loop.

-Re-zeroing Mileage: Right, the trail continues downhill to Butterville Rd after 0.3 miles.
+Right, the trail continues West, downhill to Butterville Rd at 2.7 miles.
 Cross the road and enter the Mohonk Preserve.

 Note; The trails in the Mohonk Preserve require a Day Use Pass, however, this section is still along the River to Ridge Trail and the map says "Day Pass beyond this point" which does not include the R2R Trail.

-The wide crushed gravel trail crosses over Kleine Kill before coming to Pine Rd.
-Start of another Loop.
-Travel right along Pine Road (low traffic) to the base of the Shawangunk Ridge.
+The wide crushed gravel River to Ridge Trail crosses over Kleine Kill before coming to *Pine Road.
+Start of the 2nd Loop.
+Travel right, on-road along Pine Road (low traffic) to the base of the Shawangunk Ridge.
 A short steep climb is required.
-Come to a Map board and green gate on your left at 1 mile.
+Come to a Map Board and green gate on your left at 3.4 miles.

 Note; Straight leads to the Pine Road parking area (Fee) and access to the Mohonk Preserve Carriage Road Trails (Fee).